 - WHO has developed a protocol for the investigation of early cases (the "First Few X (FFX) Cases and contact investigation protocol for 2019-novel coronavirus (2019-nCoV) infection").
 The protocol is designed to gain an early understanding of the key clinical, epidemiological and virological characteristics of the first cases of 2019-nCoV infection detected in any individual country, to inform the development and updating of public health guidance to manage cases and reduce potential spread and impact of infection. - WHO has developed interim global guidance for laboratory diagnosis, advice on the use of masks during home care and in health care settings in the context of the novel coronavirus (2019-nCoV) outbreak, clinical management, infection prevention and control in health care settings, home care for patients with suspected novel coronavirus, risk communication and community engagement and Global Surveillance for human infection with novel coronavirus (2019-nCoV). - WHO has prepared a disease commodity package that includes an essential list of biomedical equipment, medicines and supplies necessary to care for patients with 2019-nCoV. - WHO has provided recommendations to reduce risk of transmission from animals to humans. - WHO has published updated advice for international traffic in relation to the outbreak of the novel coronavirus 2019-nCoV. - WHO has activated an R&D blueprint to accelerate diagnostics, vaccines, and therapeutics. - WHO has developed an online course to provide general introduction to emerging respiratory viruses, including novel coronaviruses. - WHO is providing guidance on early investigations, which are critical to carry out early in an outbreak of a new virus.
 The data collected from the protocols can be used to refine recommendations for surveillance and case definitions, to characterize the key epidemiological transmission features of 2019-nCoV, help understand spread, severity, spectrum of disease, impact on the community and to inform operational models for implementation of countermeasures such as case isolation, contact tracing and isolation.
-Several protocols are available here: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-quidance/early-investigations

-- WHO is working with its networks of researchers and other experts to coordinate global work on surveillance, epidemiology, modelling, diagnostics, clinical care and treatment, and other ways to identify, manage the disease and limit onward transmission.
-WHO has issued interim guidance for countries, which is updated regularly. - WHO is working with global expert networks and partnerships for laboratory, infection prevention and control, clinical management and mathematical modelling.
+Several protocols are available here. - WHO is working with its networks of researchers and other experts to coordinate global work on surveillance, epidemiology, modelling, diagnostics, clinical care and treatment, and other ways to identify, manage the disease and limit onward transmission.
+WHO has issued interim guidance for countries, which is updated regularly. - The WHO R&D Blueprint is a global strategy and preparedness plan that allows the rapid activation of R&D activities during epidemics.
+On 11-12 February, WHO convened a global research and innovation forum in Geneva to mobilize international action and enable identification of key knowledge gaps and research priorities to contribute to the control of COVID-19.
+The forum included members of the scientific community, researchers from Member States' public health agencies including from Thailand, regulatory experts and major funders of research related to COVID-19.
+During the meeting, the more than 300 participants agreed on a set of global research priorities and outlined mechanisms for continuing scientific interactions and collaborations beyond the meeting, to be coordinated and facilitated by WHO.
+They consulted with research funders to determine how necessary resources can be mobilized so that critical research can start immediately.
+The resulting roadmap will be used by researchers and funders to accelerate the research response.